Blog Posts

 Bali Monkey Forest

-The monkeys rest at night and active during the day, which allows them to interact with the visitors during park opening hours.
-Visitors can observe their daily activities such as; mate, fight, and care for their children.
 You can observe them up close, and even get to sit next to the monkeys along the park’s paths.

 This forest is home to three Hindu temples, all built around 1350.
 The temples play an important role in the spiritual life of the local people, and monkeys and their mythology are important in Balinese artistic traditions.